grimmfl/sk-math/README.md

 A simple WIP math language with its own compiler written in Python.

 ### Usage
+Write code in editor:   python main.py

-python main.py -f \<FILENAME\>
+Compile code from file: python main.py -f \<FILENAME\>

-Currently, you can only compile scripts from a file.
-I am working on an editor.
+Help:                   python main.py -h

+#### Editor
+I know it sucks but it will get better :D
+F10 to compile the written code

 ### Features